Garcinia cambogia is a popular weight loss supplement.

 Studies have only tested these supplements for up to 12 weeks at a time.
 Therefore, it may be a good idea to take a few weeks off every three months or so.

-Some studies show it may cause slightly more weight loss than not taking any supplement.
-This effect is not confirmed, but it is promising.
+Some research shows that it may cause slightly more weight loss than not taking any supplement.
+This effect is unconfirmed but promising.

-The positive effects of garcinia cambogia on blood fats may be where this supplement really shines.
+The positive impacts of garcinia cambogia on blood fats may be its best benefit.